jdautomate/as-publicnet-test/README.md

 * Wait for playbook to finish, if you do not see ansible commands, run
 * vagrant provision

 The playbook will take a bit to run, it has to download and install AS, after that is done the tests are fast.
-Results can be seen in the textfile -
+Results can be seen in the log file -
 /tmp/test_results.log (on your local machine)

 vagrant destroy - to wipe the VM